Questions? Give Us A Call.

 Before we look at the most common sources of water for cannabis growers, let us first examine what the ideal water quality is and how we can ensure our plants are getting that ideal water.

 If you use any water source that is not pure distilled water, it is always a good idea to test the water.
 The most important things to check are the pH level and the mineral content.

-If the water is not ideal, you’ll need to adjust it.
-You can also purify it completely using reverse osmosis (a basic filter system like this one is generally enough) or distillation.
+If the water is not ideal, you will need to adjust it.
+You can also purify it completely using reverse osmosis (a basic filter system like this one * is generally enough) or distillation.
 This removes all minerals, so you then need to add in the ideal level of nutrients.

 Cannabis needs a pH between 6 and 6.8 when growing in soil and 5.5 and 6.5 when growing hydroponically.

 Rather than shoot for a specific pH, you want to keep it in those ranges.
 Different nutrients are absorbed best at different pH levels, so modifying the pH (while staying within the ideal range) actually allows more nutrients to be absorbed into the roots.